-As you start your eharmony journey, we want you to have a safe and fun experience on our site and app.
+As you begin your eharmony journey, we want you to have a safe and fun experience on our site and app.
+As you begin your eharmony journey, we want you to have a safe and fun experience on our site and app.
 Our Trust & Safety and Customer Care teams have compiled a list of advice and tips so you can find your most compatible match while staying safe online.
-If you have any questions, please view our help pages at support.eharmony.com.
+If you have any questions, check out our help pages at support.eharmony.com.

-Our Trust & Safety team works hard to ensure that you have the best possible experience.
+Our Trust & Safety team works hard to ensure you have the best possible experience.
 We routinely review accounts for inconsistent or suspect behavior.
 When communicating with or meeting a match, don’t ignore your instincts.
-In any circumstance, your judgment and intuition are necessary to protect yourself.
+You need judgment and intuition to protect yourself in any circumstances.

 Use eharmony’s Secure Messaging

-Always be weary of someone who immediately requests to move communication off the eharmony platform.
-Users who don’t have the best intentions, try to take the interaction off the eharmony site, as soon as possible.
+Always be wary of someone who immediately wants to move communication off the eharmony platform – maybe suggesting email, WhatsApp or other messaging platforms.
+Users who don’t have the best intentions will try to take the conversation off eharmony as soon as possible.

 Never Share Financial or Private Information

-- Never send money or goods to a person.
+- Never send money or goods to anyone

-Please stop communicating with a match that pressures you for this information and report the user to eharmony.
-You can view how to report a match here.
-This will escalate your concern to our Trust & Safety team for review.
+If a match tries to pressure you for this sort of information, stop communicating immediately and report the user to eharmony.
+You can see how to report a match here, and this report will go straight to our Trust & Safety team.

 Use Your Best Judgment

-Always trust your judgement when you’re on eharmony.
-If you’re feeling like a user has bad intentions, it’s better to be safe and pause communication.
+Always trust your judgment when you’re on eharmony.
+If you feel a user has bad intentions, it’s better to be safe and pause communication.
 Here’s a list of common red flags when you’re getting to know someone new:

-- Claims to be from the U.S. but is currently living, working or traveling abroad.
+- Claims to be from Canada or the US but is currently living, working or traveling abroad

-- Claims they are experiencing an emergency situation that requires your assistance, in either goods (i.e. computers or gift cards) or money.
+- Claims they are experiencing an emergency situation that requires your assistance, in either goods (eg, computers or gift cards) or money

-- Wants the relationship to progress faster than you are comfortable going.
+- Wants the relationship to progress faster than you are comfortable with

 Protect Your Account in Public

-When accessing your account from a public or shared computer, use caution and be aware of your surroundings so that others are not able to view or record your password or other personal information.
+When accessing your account from a public or shared computer, be aware of your surroundings so that others are not able to view or record your password or other personal information.

 Keep Your Personal Information Safe

-- Never include your last name, email address, home address, telephone number, place of work or any other identifying information in your profile or email messages during early communication.
-You can use our secure eharmony Messaging process to protect your identity.
+- Never include your last name, email address, home address, telephone number, place of work or any other identifying information in your profile or messages during early communication

 Do Your Research

 - We encourage you to do your own research before meeting a match in person.
-This type of search can include:
+This can include:

 - Typing your match’s name into a search engine

 - Pay attention to the details your match shares with you.
-If something doesn’t feel right, trust your judgement and stop communicating with them.
+If something doesn’t feel right, trust your judgment and stop communicating with them

 Be Careful of URL Links in Emails

-- If you receive a message with a link (most commonly directing to view photos), please know that eharmony does not have a place outside of the profile, to view photos.
+- If you receive a message with a link (most commonly asking you to view photos), please know that eharmony does not store photos anywhere except on a user’s profile

 - Use good judgment and be cautious when deciding to click on any links.
 In particular, be aware of links that lead to web pages which look similar or identical to the eharmony homepage, including its log-in fields.
-These links are typically sent as attempts to “phish” for log-in information from users in order to compromise user accounts. – Not familiar with “Phishing”?
-Please visit our help pages
+These links are typically sent as attempts to “phish” for log-in information in order to compromise user accounts. – Not familiar with “phishing”?
+Here’s our explainer

 Meeting For the First Time

-- For your first few dates, meet your date in a public place.
-If your date pressures you to meet at their house or at an isolated place, please cancel the date.
+- For your first few dates, meet in a public place.
+If your date pressures you to meet at their house or at an isolated place, cancel the date

-- When it comes to drug and alcohol consumption, don’t let your date pressure you to do something you’re not comfortable with.
-Know your limits and be confident in your decisions.
+- When it comes to alcohol and drug consumption, don’t let your date pressure you to do something you’re not comfortable with.
+Know your limits and be confident in your decisions

 - Use your own transportation, so you can leave when you want to.
-Never agree to be picked up at your home and wherever possible, drive yourself or use a ride-share app.
+Never agree to be picked up at your home and wherever possible, drive yourself or use public transport

-- Make sure your purse and any drinks are always kept within eyesight.
+- Make sure your purse and any drinks are always kept within your view

 Match Termination Notification

-In the event eharmony removes a match/closes an account for suspicious activity or inappropriate behavior or falsified information, you may be notified via email to discontinue communicating with the match in question.
-We strongly encourage all of our members to review emails received from eharmony to ensure this communication is received promptly.
+If eharmony removes a match/closes an account for suspicious activity, inappropriate behavior or falsified information, you may be notified via email to stop communicating with the match in question.
+We strongly encourage all of our members to check emails received from eharmony to ensure this communication is received promptly.